Also known as: kneeling jump, kneel-to-stand jump, kneeling explosive jump, knee-to-stand jump

 How to Do Knee Jump

-- Set up kneeling: Kneel on a soft surface with the tops of your feet down, sit back on heels, keep a tall posture and neutral spine before starting.
+1. Start kneeling: Kneel on a soft surface with tops of feet flat, sit back on heels, maintain a tall posture and neutral spine.

 Muscle Groups